 Household Income - The anticipated gross income of all adult household members to be received in the upcoming twelve (12) month period.
-For purposes of determining household income, the term household member includes any person who is eighteen (18) years of age or older that resides in the home, with the exception of foster adults or live-in-aides.
+For purposes of determining household income, the term household member includes any person who is 18 years of age or older who resides in the home, with the exception of foster adults or live-in-aides.